 I really liked how it turned out, but I could only enjoy it during the day and I wanted to see it at night too, so what could I do?
-I thought of making some lanterns using our famous lantern pattern and adding solar light inside it.
+I thought of making some lanterns using our famous lantern pattern and adding solar light inside them.
 I love the cracked shadow pattern these solar globes make.
-Checkout my super easy tutorial on lantern making HERE!

 Beautiful nighttime view!

 The vines and the wood trellis are a great look instead of that old rotting fence that was in its place.
 This trellis also adds value to our home.

 From an unsightly view to a magical view in less than a day of work.
 Read the full post HERE!

 Please note all wood is pressure treated